 When your palm tree (Arecaceae) is rotting, it's often too late to safe the tree.
-Palms are susceptible to fungi attacks that often cause the plants to rot.
+Palms are susceptible to fungal attacks that often cause the plants to rot.
 Some disease causing organisms are very specific, infecting a specific palm with a particular disease.
 Other organisms produce different diseases on different palm trees, so knowing what type of palm tree you have can help you identify the cause.
 For instance Gliocladiium vermoeseni causes trunk canker on queen palms (Syagrus romanzoffiana, USDA zones 10-11), and bud rot on canary island date palms develop a bud rot instead.

 Palms are susceptible to two different root rot fungi, including Phytophthora and Armillaria.
 Symptoms of Phytophthora include browning and death of young leaves, discoloration of the stem and a bad smell.
 Palms that are grown in poorly draining soil are especially prone to developing this fungus.
 Ensure trees have good drainage, and don't overwater them.
 Infected palms can be treated with fosetyl aluminum.

 Symptoms of Armillaria root rot include leaves that are stunted, yellow or brown.
 Carefully peel the bark away from the wood on the lower trunk and trees to reveal a white fungus growth underneath the bark.
 Honey-colored mushrooms may also grow around the base of the tree.
 There is no cure for this disease.
 Remove and destroy all of the root system and the stump.